QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 Just looking at the numbers like this, it is not easy to see how they are related.
 A useful way to understand any relationship between different variables is to **plot** them.
 It is easy to generate plots in `R`.
-We’ll explore this a lot more in future tutorials.
+We'll explore this a lot more in future tutorials.

     # scatterplot
     plot(women$height, women$weight)